5 Hassle-Free Solutions to Transfer Photos from iPhone to New iPhone

 Let's select and transfer only desired photos from iPhone to iPhone based on the following instructions:

-Step 1: Launch dr.fone on your computer and click right on the "Transfer" option from the main window.
+Step 1: Launch Dr.Fone on your computer and click right on the "Phone Manager" option from the main window.

 Step 3: Select the "Photos" tab to access all the photos in the source iPhone.
 In the "Camera Roll" or "Photo Library" section, preview all the photos in the source iPhone to determine which ones to transfer, select them, and click Export icon > "Export to Device" > [Name of destination iPhone].

 All the selected photos will be transferred to the other iPhone in a short while.
 These are all the easy operations to transfer pictures/photos from iPhone to iPhone in a selective manner.
-This tool can not only transfer photos fast, but also meet customized transfer needs of different users.
+This tool can not only transfer photos fast but also meet the customized transfer needs of different users.

 Solution III: Transfer photos from iPhone to iPhone using iTunes

 Who is not aware of iTunes and its services?
 One of the very important features of iTunes is syncing or transferring photos between devices.
-In this solution, we will focus on this transfer facility of iTunes services to export photos from one iPhone to another iPhone.
+In this solution, we will focus on this transfer facility of iTunes services to export photos from one iPhone to another iPhone like iPhone 11 or iPhone 11 Pro (Max).

 Required steps to move photos from iPhone to iPhone via iTunes are mentioned below for both Windows and Mac OS.